How to Find Available Domain Names with Backlink Profiles.

-When a personal or business brand ceases to exist, whatever the case may be, one of the most overlooked items is the very domain name in which the brand developed its digital presence.
+When a person or business brand ceases to exist, whatever the case may be, one of the most overlooked items is the very domain name in which the brand developed its digital presence.

-Investing in domain names for more than a decade now, I, as well as other domain investors, often find one person’s or business’ domain trash to be quite the domain treasure.
+Investing in domain names for over a decade now, other domain investors and I often find one person’s or business’ domain trash quite the domain treasure.
 Why?

 Think about it.
 From social networks to web directories to review sites, most personal and business brands invest an exponential number of hours and dollars into building and marketing their dream on/offline.

 Whether you realize it or not, every link from an external website to that brand’s given domain name does have a dollar value — in the physical form as well as the virtual.
-Don’t me believe?
+Don’t believe me?

 On a daily, hundreds of thousands of domain names expire across major domain name aftermarket platforms — SnapNames.com, NameJet.com, and GoDaddy.com, to name a few.

 But more importantly, the number one reason expired domains fetch hundreds and thousands of dollars is due to having an active backlink profile.
 Sure, a portion of a domain’s value can attribute to the name itself, but most are due to the gold rush of active links.